greenwyrt/plover2CAT/docs/reference/menu.md

 - Create New Style: Create a new style based on the currently selected style.
 User will input new style name.
 - Generate Style File From Template: Generate a JSON style file from an ODF or RTF file.
 - Refresh Editor: Update the visual styling foreach paragraph if not already done.
+- Automatic Paragraph Affixes: Toggle to enable adding prefix and suffix strings to paragraphs based on style
+- Edit Paragraph Affixes: Activates dialog to set prefix/suffix strings for paragraph styles

 ### The Dictionary Menu